 While many people dream of an early retirement, people who are actually facing their retirement sometimes wish for the opposite – a return to work.
-According to the Bureau of Labor Statistics, the 65 and older labor force is growing faster than younger groups.
-By 2024, 13 million workers will be 65 or older.
+According to Pew Research Center, the size of the older workforce has nearly quadrupled since the mid-1980s.
+Approximately 19% of people aged 65 or older are employed; that’s about 11 million people.

 Some people simply never stop working.
 Others retire but then decide to return to work.
 There are many reasons for the decision to work during one’s golden years, ranging from financial to personal.
 If you’re wondering about working during retirement, make sure you understand the pros and cons.